FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/custom_protocol_slave.rst

 .. centered:: Figure 17.2-16 Switch remote mode

-5. Select the controller slave protocol and click the ‘Set’ button.
+5. Select the controller slave protocol and whether the auto-start function is required, then click the "Set" button.
+Note: To switch between different protocols, you need to click the "Uninstall" button first before configuring other protocols.

 .. image:: custom_protocol_slave/011.png
    :width: 6in